 Low carb vs. regular

 Anything low in a macronutrient will usually have vilification in another macronutrient.
-Low fat variations particularly in dairy usually will mean lesser calories which is great if you're trying to lose weight but don't rest your whole decision on a food choice that claims to be low fat without acknowledging its calorie intake as sometimes this won't make a difference.
+Low-fat variations particularly in dairy usually will mean fewer calories, which is great if you're trying to lose weight.
+Don't rest your whole decision though on a food choice that claims to be low fat without acknowledging its calorie intake, as sometimes this won't make a difference.

 Dairy is NOT bad, but does get a bad rap.
 There is so little and no conclusive scientific evidence that even slightly supports that it should be cut from your diet if trying to lose weight.
-Infact, science says the opposite dubbing dairy as having a magnitude of benefits.
-A lot of fat loss success that can be attributed to cutting dairy again comes from making an overall calorie reduction as dairy products particularly full fat variations are can be high in fat (1g of fat equates to 9 calories) which makes sense as to why if you were to cut it entirely you’d be reducing your daily intake.
+In fact, science says the opposite dubbing dairy as having a magnitude of benefits.
+A lot of fat loss success that can be attributed to cutting dairy again comes from making an overall calorie reduction as dairy products, particularly full-fat variations, can be high in fat (1g of fat equates to 9 calories) which makes sense as to why if you were to cut it entirely you’d be reducing your daily intake.
 Studies equate dairy to greater lean tissue retention, bone and teeth benefits linked to calcium intake and molecular regulation in consumption of dairy(5)(6)(7).

 White vs brown variations have been a common switch that people embarking on a fat loss journey will make.
-However while brown variations may often be more fibrous they aren't usually less calories in fact more often than not the brown variation is higher.
+However, while brown variations may often be more fibrous they aren't usually fewer calories.
+In fact, more often than not the brown variation is higher.

-Just because a meal has a leafy green mix and is jam packed with every superfood under the sun it doesn't mean it's optimal for your health or overall diet.
-Usually due to the calorically density of some salads what it will mean is that attention to the remainder of your day will need to be paid in order to prevent over consuming calories every though the meal itself may have not seemed all that dense or filling.
+Just because a meal has a leafy green mix and is jam-packed with every superfood under the sun it doesn't mean it's optimal for your health or overall diet.
+Usually due to the caloric density of some salads, what it will mean is that attention to the remainder of your day will need to be paid in order to prevent over-consuming calories every though the meal itself may have not seemed all that dense or filling.